tonymamo/getpackup/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

 13. **`static/cms/config.yml`**: A yaml file for defining schemas to use in NetlifyCMS

-## 🎓 Learning the Components

-Looking for more guidance on the components available in this repo?
-Run `yarn storybook` and access `http://localhost:8001` to see the Storybook guide, which goes over the components and their available `props`.

 ## 💫 Deploy